-Increased levels of calcitonin could mean that you have medullary thyroid cancer or that your cancer has returned.
-Decreasing levels mean your tumor is shrinking.
+Higher levels of calcitonin could mean that you have medullary thyroid cancer or that your cancer has returned.
+Lower levels mean your tumor is shrinking.

-Having cancer of the breast, lung, or pancreas can also increase levels.
+Having cancer of the breast, lung, or pancreas can also raise levels.

 How is this test done?